ossf/scorecard/checks/checks.md

 **Remediation steps**
 - Integrate the project with OSS-Fuzz by following the instructions [here](https://google.github.io/oss-fuzz/).

+## Packaging

+This check tries to determine if the project is published as a package that other developers can install/download.
+Packaging your project is important for users to receive updates and security patches automatically.
+A low score is considered `Medium` risk.
+The check currently looks for [GitHub packaging workflows]( https://docs.github.com/en/packages/learn-github-packages/publishing-a-package) and language-specific GitHub Actions that upload the package to a correpdonsing hub, e.g., [Npm](https://www.npmjs.com/).
+There is a plan to add better support to query package manager hubs directly in the future, e.g., for [Npm](https://www.npmjs.com/), [PyPi](https://pypi.org/).

+**Remediation steps**
+- Publish your project as a [downloadable package](https://docs.github.com/en/packages/learn-github-packages/publishing-a-package).
+- Use a GitHub action to release your package to language-specific hubs.

 ## Pull-Requests

 This check tries to determine if the project requires pull requests for all changes to the default branch.
 It works by looking at recent commits (first page, ~30) and uses the GitHub API to search for associated pull requests.
 The check discards commits by usernames containing 'bot' or 'gardener'.
 The check considers a commit containing the string `Reviewed-on` as being reviewed through gerrit; and does not check for a corresponding PR.